trgchinhh/trgchinhh/README.md

 # 👋 Hello world, I'm @trgchinhh
 ## About Me
-- 😄 I'm a beginner in programming field.
+- 🌟 I'm a beginner in programming field
+- 🌱 I'm always coding day by day without getting tired
-- 🚀 My goal is to become a full-stack developer in the future.
+- ✨ My goal is to become a full-stack developer in the future
 - ☎️ If you would like to contact please [click here to contact me.](https://trgchinhh.github.io/information)

 <!--<p align="left">